micmarsh/church-calendar-sync/README.md

 # church-calendar-sync

-Potentially a very-specific-to-St.-Vladimir's way to sync schedules across gCal, Google Sheets, and local
+A very-specific-to-St.-Vladimir's way to sync service schedules across gCal, Google Sheets, and local

 Also, an excuse to get back into Clojure!